 Are you part of a public sector organisation that has demonstrated achievements in energy efficiency and decarbonisation?
 Apply for the Public Sector - Energy Leadership category in this year’s Energy Awards.

 About the Award

-This Award is aimed at public sector organisations that have demonstrated achievements in energy efficiency and decarbonisation over a protracted period.
-Entrants should outline what energy savings have been made against their long term ambition, and outline any innovations in its actions, projects or engagement that have helped it to excel in its effective energy performance improvement initiatives, in the year prior to entry at a minimum.
-Discrete energy projects or single grant aided activities can be referenced but the winning entrant will have embraced a structured energy management approach.
+This is aimed at public sector organisations that have demonstrated achievements in energy efficiency and decarbonisation over a period.
+Entrants should outline what energy savings have been made against their long term ambition.
+Also, any innovations in its actions, projects or engagement that have helped it to excel in its effective energy performance improvement initiatives.
+This should be in the year prior to entry at a minimum.
+Discrete energy projects or single grant aided activities can be referenced.
+However the winning entrant will have embraced a structured energy management approach.

 Who should apply?